 Right now, some nations around the world are slowly emerging from lockdown.
 Yet with Covid-19 still a threat, governments are urging those who can work from home to continue to do so.
 So does that apply to creative agencies?

 Well, yes and no. Technically speaking, most agencies have been able to continue by working from home and holding meetings via video calls.
 But as far as the “creative” part goes, that’s been a little trickier.
+To remember times spent working outside the house, check out these super-cool design offices.

 “It’s the camaraderie, the culture of the company that I miss,” says Brien Holman, partner at We Are Royale, a creative production agency with offices in LA and Seattle.
 “Every water cooler conversation, every quick game of Street Fighter, is an opportunity to collaborate and chat about what everyone’s working on.
 We’re also big on having team lunches together, celebrating birthdays in person, and enjoying the dog-and-human dynamic in the office.”